Taking stock on developer stocks rally

 I partially unwind my position earlier this month and would like to share the entry and exit position for stocks I invest based on the above thesis.

-The gain above excludes some modest dividend which I received during my period of investment.
-The reality the nature of a developer business is such that it and as the market starts to price in potential gain from their inventories that was purchase in 2016, a rational investor should take some profit.
+The gain above excludes some modest dividend which I received during the period of investment.
+The reality of a developer business is that it is a cyclical business and as the market starts to price in potential gain from their inventories that was purchase in 2016, a rational investor should take some profit.

 Price vs Value